goodshuffle/goodshuffle-developer-site/content/docs/components/item-list.md

 ## `group`

-Set this attribute to display items using the Goodshuffle Pro taxonomy for items.
+Set this attribute to display items using the Goodshuffle Pro sub-categorization for items.

 This attribute selects items from a single subcategory.